ioanasilas/sorting_benchmarking/README.md

 ## What each file contains
 This is a summary of the contents of each file / directory.
 Additional details may be found inside the actual files.

-`generate_lists.py`: contains functions designed to generate lists with specific properties for benchmarking sorting algorithm.
+`generate_lists.py`: contains functions designed to generate lists with specific properties for benchmarking the sorting algorithms.

 `sorting_algorithms.py`: contains the implementation of the sorting algorithms that were benchmarked.